-To enroll in communications courses students should go to the appropriate department at the College of Communication, 640 Commonwealth Avenue (e.g., see the Mass Communication department for courses in Mass Communication, Advertising and Public Relations.)
-The fall 2020 COM schedule are available solely via the Student Link.
+To enroll in communications courses students obtain permission from the appropriate department at the College of Communication, 640 Commonwealth Avenue (e.g., see the Mass Communication department for courses in Mass Communication, Advertising and Public Relations.)
+The fall 2022 COM schedule are available solely via the Student Link.
 Course descriptions are available on the University website.
 For more information you may also call (617) 353-3450.